Biking to Work? Know the Risks

 Many people are also highly distracted while driving during their commutes – or at any time of the day, really.
 Too many drivers use their time behind the wheel to multitask, planning the daily schedule, putting on makeup, checking email, getting their kids organized in the back seat, eating breakfast or dinner, and much more.
 Bicyclists are already more difficult to notice than cars and when a driver is distracted, the chances of a bicycle accident increase significantly.

 After an Injury, Call a San Antonio Bicycle Accident Lawyer

 Too many people are deterred from commuting on a bike because of the accident and injury risks.
 Drivers should know how to share the road with bicyclists and all other parties who are entitled to use the roadways in San Antonio.
 Unfortunately, crashes do occur and any accident victim should know their rights.

-To discuss your bicycle accident, please call The Law Offices of George Salinas at 210-225-0909 or contact us online for a free case evaluation.
+To discuss your bicycle accident, please call George Salinas Injury Lawyers at 210-225-0909 or contact us online for a free case evaluation.